RobotsGo/RGOS-RobotsGo-OS/README.md

 Connect via serial or ssh, log in as alarm password alarm
 Get root by $su
 Run '#./setup.sh'
-Let the script do its thing....
+Let the script do its thing.......

 **Stage3:**
 Connect via serial or ssh, log in as alarm password alarm